bufrsh/cron/README.md

 # cron.bufr.sh

-A utility web server to translate CRON expressions into plain english.
+A utility server to translate CRON expressions into plain english.
 It is intended to use from the comfort of your terminal, and won't work in a web browser.